How to take care of linen bedding?

 • Maximum temperature linen can tolerate is 150°С.

 • If the fabric lost its luster because its fibers became fluffy you should iron the bedding from the front – the initial luster should come back.

 • You do not have to iron linen items until they are fully dry.
 Leave it a bit wet and hang it smoothed out to dry completely.

 • Before storing, linen bedding should be ironed well – otherwise, the wrinkles that will appear with time will be hard to iron.

 • In order to keep your items from changing their color, you should keep them away from the sunrays.
-The best way to do that is to put them into fabric bags or wrapping paper.
+The best way to do so is by storing them in cloth bags or paper.

-• Do not store bright colored items together with white ones – the dye can pass from one item to another at the points of contact.
+• Do not store bright colored items together with white ones – the dye can leech from one item to another at points of contact.

-• Lint can appear on fabric with added synthetic fibers; to avoid that, you should choose 100% linen products.
+• Lint can appear on fabric made with added synthetic fibers; to avoid that, you should always choose 100% linen products.